 The Master Plan supports preserving the natural identity of the waterfront and protecting its ecosystems and scenic character.
-New and
+New and existing spaces will prioritize planting, shade, and natural landscapes, and invasive species will be managed to improve biodiversity.

 Expand connections between the waterfront and key destinations